Stackato-Apps/openproject/README.md

 More information and screenshots can be found on [openproject.org](https://www.openproject.org).

-## Stackato
+## HPE Helion Stackato

 Set up email by configuring the environment variables in manifest.yml.
 Alternatively, you can set the environment variables after deploying.
-To deploy to Stackato
+To deploy to HPE Helion Stackato

 ```
 bundle exec rake generate_secret_token